 Olive and dark skin can scar badly, leading to hypertrophic or keloid scars.
 A breast implant requires a minimum 5cm scar and sometimes a larger one for subsequent exchanges.
 The scars from fat grafting are less than 1cm and usually well hidden in creases.

--Those who would have considered liposuction of a site anyway
+-Those who would have concerns they would consider liposuction for

 Liposuctioned fat can be placed into the breast at the same time.